 You may recognize those words.
 They were the historic first message sent via the telegraph.
-That message was sent by none other than Samuel Morse, inventor of both the electromagnetic telegraph and Morse Code, on May 24, 1844, to officially open the Baltimore–Washington telegraph line.
-The phrase is found in the Bible specifically the Book of Numbers (Numbers 23:23).
+That message was sent by no other than Samuel Morse, inventor of both the electromagnetic telegraph and Morse Code, on May 24, 1844, to officially open the Baltimore–Washington telegraph line.
+The phrase is found in the Bible, specifically the Book of Numbers (Numbers 23:23).

 A year earlier, in 1843, Morse and Alfred Vail received funding from the U.S. Congress to set up and test their telegraph system between Washington and Baltimore.
 Vail, Morse’s colleague, received Morse’s message in Baltimore and then successfully returned it back to Morse in the national Capitol Building’s Rotunda.

-With this successful test of the telegraph in 1844, the potential for worldwide communication was instantly changed.
+With this successful telegraph test in 1844, the potential for worldwide communication was instantly changed.
 Plans to build commercial telegraph lines were quickly developed.
 The first contract awarded was to provide service between Lancaster and Harrisburg with a project completion goal of January 1, 1846.

 The telegraph comes to Lancaster

 Construction began on November 10, 1845, when the “first foot of wire was erected on a fine, star-lit morning, upon a pole adjoining the outer bridge at Lancaster.”
 Wires were strung on crude chestnut poles about a hundred yards apart, with wrappings of gummed cloth on the crossarms for insulation.
 Sixteen days later, on Thanksgiving night, the wire reached its destination in Harrisburg.